cjakabos/portfolio-web/backend/cloudapp/README.md

 # Cloudapp Application

-This is the final project to demonstrate the security and DevOps skills that I learned in the last part of the program.
-The goal was to setup an cloudapp app with the following requirements:

-* handle different HTTP requests to manipulate the cloudapp postgres database
+CloudApp is the core transactional Spring Boot service behind the portfolio platform.
+In the default portfolio mode it powers authentication, notes, files, shopping, orders, and chat for the shell, while extended remotes layer extra breadth on top.

+This service started as a security and DevOps training project, then evolved into the main backend spine of the showcase repo.
+The implementation notes below are still useful, but the current platform role is:

+* handle the CloudApp transactional APIs over Postgres, MongoDB, and Kafka
-* a proper authentication and authorization controls so users can only access their data, and that data can only be accessed in a secure way
+* enforce proper authentication and authorization so users only access their own data
-* the testing should reach at least 80% Coverage
-* proper logging with Splunk boards should be implemented
-* the repo should be able to deploy and build in a Jenkins environment
+* provide the deterministic seeded demo content used by portfolio mode
+* expose the backend surface that the shell and gateway showcase first

 ## Project setup